-Ohio State admits students that are believed to be capable of completing a degree.
+Ohio State admits students that we believe are capable of completing a degree.
 Individual circumstances and actual performance, however, sometimes thwart expectation and impede progress toward a degree.
-A student is academically dismissed when, having been placed on academic probation or probation by special action in one semester, fails to improve or to meet the conditions for extending the probation in the next semester.
-More generally, a student is dismissed when the college in which they are enrolled has determined that it is not in the student's interest to continue at the University at this time.
+A student is academically dismissed when, having been placed on academic probation or probation by special action in one semester, he or she fails to improve or to meet the conditions for extending the probation in the next semester.
+More generally, a student is dismissed when the college in which he or she is enrolled has determined that it is not in the student's interest to continue at the University at this time.
 These decisions are made on a case-by-case basis, after careful review of the academic record.

-As a consequence of dismissal, the student is dropped from all classes in which they may have been enrolled for the next semester and are prevented from returning to classes until the dismissal has been removed.
+As a consequence of dismissal, you are dropped from all the classes in which you may have been enrolled for the next semester, and you are prevented from returning to classes until the dismissal has been removed.
 A dismissal can only be lifted in one of two ways:

 - 1. A Cancellation of Dismissal.
 A dismissal is cancelled when the reasons for which the student was dismissed have been removed.
-A change in grade, for example, may sufficiently alter the record that the student is no longer eligible for dismissal.
+A change in a grade, for example, may sufficiently alter the record that the student is no longer eligible for dismissal.
 Although this rarely happens, when it does, the dismissal can be cancelled.
-Students seeking a Cancellation of Dismissal should meet with an academic advisor in the college or school from which they were dismissed.
+Students seeking a cancellation of dismissal should meet with an academic advisor in the college or school from which they were dismissed.
 A cancellation does not automatically put the student back into classes from which he or she was dropped. - 2.
 An approved Petition for Reinstatement.
-Most dismissed students returned to the University after spending time away.
+Most dismissed students return to the University after spending time away.
 Below, you will find detailed information about this petition process.